emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Basically, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's important enough to bother learning the language for it.

-**My solution to beginner boredom is re-watching and re-listening to things you already love, but translated into your target language.**
+**My solution to beginner boredom is re-watching, re-reading and re-listening to things you already love, but translated into your target language.**

 Since you already know the story, it's much easier to follow what's going on and stay engaged and entertained even if you only really understand 20% of the language.
 I watched _Avatar: The Last Airbender_ in German a truly embarrassing number of times.